-The main UBC website » will always have the latest official university communication regarding emergencies, including the current COVID-19 situation.
+The main UBC website » will always have the latest official university communication regarding campus closures.

 Visit open education resources

-Many resources available to the public at large can assist with your studies, especially when you can’t come to campus for in-person help.
+Many resources available to the public at large can assist with your studies.

 - General resource sites like the Khan Academy have hundreds of educational videos covering many subjects, with an emphasis on STEM (Science, Technology, Engineering, and Mathematics).

 - Interactive simulations such as Phet Science Simulations host interactive physics and chemistry simulations.